-Nuts are said to be a good source of protein and fats, but there’s that pesky issue of having a ton of omega 6 fats, and not many omega 3 fats.
+Nuts are one of the best vegan sources of fats, and have some protein too.
+But, there’s that pesky issue of having a ton of omega 6 fats, and not many omega 3 fats.

 If you’re reading this, I suspect you already know why keeping a high ratio of Omega 3:6 fatty acids is a good idea, so I’ll get right into the data instead.

 I collected nutritional data for all common nuts that I could think of.

 If I missed any, just let me know and I’ll add it.

 Here’s a table of the fats in 1 cup of each nut.

 Pay special attention to the 2 columns on the far right.
 The actual ratio (that we want to be as high as possible) is in one of them, followed by that number multiplied by 1000 just for more convenient numbers to compare.

 |Nut||Fats (g)||Omega 3 (g)||Omega 6 (g)||Omega 3:6 ratio||Ratio*1000|